CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling-BAND/README.md

 For our course, the key question is: [Why is Python so widely used in data science?](https://learnpython.com/blog/why-python-used-for-science/) This resource dives into the reasons Python has become the go-to language for data analysis and scientific computing.

 By the end of this session, you'll gain an understanding of why so many people choose Python for data analysis, ranging from basic tasks to more advanced, complex workflows.

+## Use Cases

+Please note that we will be skipping the installation procedure outlined below, as we will be using BAND for this course.
+However, interested students are encouraged to try the installation on their own laptops during the week and bring them to the session on Friday.
+During coffee breaks, we can discuss any issues you might encounter while installing Jupyter Notebooks on your machine.

+1. [Book 1:](./Book_01.ipynb) How to read a CSV file into a data table.
+2. [Book 2:](./Book_02.ipynb) How to create simple plots with Pandas and Seaborn.
+3. [Book 3:](./Book_03.ipynb) How to concatenate data frames.
+4. [Book 4:](./Book_04.ipynb) How to create more elaborate plots using Seaborn.
+5. [Book 5:](./Book_05.ipynb) Statistical tests using Pandas and SciPy.
+6. [Book 6:](./Book_06.ipynb) A quick example of creating a pivot table.
+7. [Book 7:](./Book_07.ipynb) A TrackMate example: Plotting Mean Speed Over Time for a Movie.

 ## Installation guide